-Many people wait until spring to begin thinking about their landscaping, but the pros know that getting a head start in the fall can make springtime care easier and more rewarding.
-There are a few important steps to take when preparing your trees for colder weather.
-Nip problems in the bud by practising the PINE method: prune, inspect, nourish and extend.
+Many people don't think about their landscaping until spring, but experts know that getting started in the fall can make spring care easier and more rewarding.
+When getting your trees ready for winter, there are a few important steps to take.
+Use the PINE method to stop problems before they start: prune, inspect, feed, and extend.

 - Prune unruly branches

 - Check the trees for dead branches, damage from insects, or signs of disease.

 - Give trees water and organic mulch to keep them healthy.

 - Plant new trees in the fall to make next year's growing season last longer.

 Remember that healthy trees that have been taken care of usually don't die, break, lose limbs, or house termites.
 Keeping your trees healthy can help keep your home and property from getting hurt.

 Trees can grow without people.
 Most trees grow well where they are planted, but sometimes people hurt the trees they want to show off by accident.
 When you park your car under a tree often, it can hurt the tree because it presses the ground down too hard, making it hard for the roots to grow and move in the soil.

 Homeowners often want to build a building near or around a beautiful tree because they think the tree will make the building look better.
 Don't do it!
 When building is too close to trees, it can hurt their roots and the space they need to grow.
 Roots need to grow to be twice or three times as long as branches before they can support a tree.
 Talk to a contractor about what your trees need, and put up signs where construction vehicles shouldn't drive or park.

 Ten Ways To Keep Trees Healthy